 - The attacker wants to trick SPV clients into accepting an invalid transaction

 - The light client sets its security threshold to 10%

 A light client using this idea would observe the latest 10 blocks, and see if there’s at least a 1-block fork.
 Now let’s say that block 3 has one such fork.

-The light client would download both blocks 3a and 3b, and check which one is valid.
-In this case, block 3b is valid, so the light client would reject block 3a and continue to download the chain from block 3b.
+The light client would download both blocks 3a check if it’s valid.
+In this case, block 3a is invalid, so the light client would reject block 3a and continue to download the chain from block 3b.
 Even though 3a has more PoW.
 This is frontally different from SPV clients, which would accept 3a, since it has more PoW, regardless of its validity.

 Initial Block Download

 Initial block download is the process of downloading and validating the current state of the network for a first time (or after some time offline).
 It’s an inherently slow process, as you need to download and validate every single block.
 It’s also a very important process, as it’s the only way to be sure that you have the correct state of the network.
 While we can optimize it in some ways, it would always be intractable for low power devices.

 But what if we could skip it?
 What if we could download only the latest block and be sure that it’s valid?
 One way would be committing to the UTXO set in the block header (hard-fork) or in the coinbase transaction (soft-fork).
 A light client, willing to IBD would download the chain of headers, and look for interesting forks.
 If it finds one, it would validate the fork and find which chain is valid - if both are valid, just pick the one with more PoW.
 If the fork is invalid, it would rewind the UTXO set to the fork point and continue from there.
 This would be a very fast process, as you would only need to download the headers, and a few blocks to validate forks.
 This would make IBD much more tractable for low power devices.